msalemor/kubecluster/Azure-README.md

 ## Deploy a Pod Network on master node

 Deploy a Pod Network through the master node (kmaster).
 A pod network is a medium of communication between the nodes of a network.
-In this tutorial, we are deploying a Flannel pod network on our cluster through the following command:
+I'm using flannel, but there are others.

 ```
 # Deploy flannel